jonlpersson/ed-latimore/site/_posts/2021-12-03-major-lessons-from-daryl-davis-klandestine-relationships.md

 And that makes perfect sense, If I felt like you were attacking my home, I certainly wouldn't open the front door at let you waltz right in.
 That would be a receipe for disaster.
 This is how people feel about their opinions and perspectives, regardless of how anyone subjectively feels about them or how objectively destructive they may be.

 Therefore, the first thing you have to do is get a person to feel comfortable being themselves around you so they aren't on guard.
-No matter how you feel about this technique of dealing with racists—to let the racist (or anyone else you disagree with, rightfully so or not) be themselves in your presence—one thing is clear: the current approach of arguing, attacking, and censoring does not work at changing minds.&nbsp;
+No matter how you feel about this technique of dealing with racists—to let the racist (or anyone else you disagree with, rightfully so or not) be themselves in your presence—one thing is clear: the current approach of arguing, attacking, and censoring does not work at changing minds.

 It's good at driving even further division.
 It's incredible at driving resent underground and out of public eyes where we can deal with it.
-But coming in hot, with anger and vitriol, has never got anyone to stop hating someone else.&nbsp;
+But coming in hot, with anger and vitriol, has never got anyone to stop hating someone else.

 ## 2) Fighting fire with fire only creates a bigger fire